 Glutamine is important to not only the muscles, but many body processes, from skin and hair to healthy brain function.
 When the body is under physical or mental stress, it may direct available glutamine away from the muscles to more important body functions.

 If you’re lifting weights and working out on a regular basis, it’s important to take amino acids.
 They are critical in helping grow and repair muscle tissue, so be sure that your body has a constant supply to turn to when needed.

 I debated adding this category to the list of basic supplements since it doesn’t really share the same importance that the others do.
 Add to that the fact that there are a huge variety of different types of pre-workout supplements and it can really get confusing for a veteran, much less a newbie.

 Technically speaking, any of the supplements mentioned already can be taken prior to working out for added benefit, but typically most pre-workout supplements used fall into two groups: stimulants and nitric oxide boosters.

 Stimulants are used to give that extra energy and intensity to your workouts, and taking a good stimulating supplement can really make a big difference.
-I personally prefer to take a good quality fat burner for men as an energy boosting pre-workout supplement, that way you not only get the benefits of fat loss but also added strength and endurance at the gym.
+I personally prefer to take a good quality men’s fat burning supplement as an energy boosting pre-workout supplement, that way you not only get the benefits of fat loss but also added strength and endurance at the gym.